aaronicsubstances/shrewd-evolver/Data-Modelling.md

 *Break querying into stages, consider involving application code to query the SQL/NoSQL query results, and consider involving "repeat querying".*

-The point here is based on the assumption that SQL is better than NoSQL for generating reports and queries that was not anticipated by the original database creators.

   - "Repeat querying" here means: save either query result set or dataset from a data source, into embedded SQL databases (such as SQLite and DuckDB) or temporary SQL tables of popular RDBMses, query them in SQL, consider involving application code to query the SQL query results, save the result set to SQL/NoSQL storage, and repeat the querying and saving until the desired results are obtained.
   - The application-code side of querying should resemble MapReduce, ie is based on reduce (e.g. map, filter, selectMany, groupByAdjacent, application of window functions), sort, merge-join (e.g. union, intersection, except, equi-join), and functions common to most databases, spreadsheet applications and programming languages (e.g. LIKE, uppercase, arithmetic).

+This approach is based on the assumption that SQL is better than NoSQL for generating reports and queries that was not anticipated by the original database creators.
 This approach provides other related benefits:
   - Can serve as a last resort for traversing relationships in any database model, since traversing relationships is arguably equivalent to performing merge-joins.
   - Provides one solution to maintaining many-to-many relationships in document databases or hierarchical/tree data models, since traversing many-to-many relationships in relational data models is about performing multiple merge-join operations.